Germoe Early Years and Foundation Stage Unit

 - How we support children transferring to school

 Children make a smooth transition from the nursery class to the next stage within school because the children will have played together and shared some of their learning during the year, running up to the transition in September.
+Opportunity is taken for all children to spend some time in their new class and with new staff before transition.

 Learning and development